 Take pictures for evidence.

-You should always keep a camera in your vehicle in case of emergencies.
+These days everyone has a camera on their phone handy.
+USE IT and immediately send the photos to a safe location like an email address or save them on a hard drive of a computer when available in the event something happens to your phone and phots.
 Pictures are one of the best forms of evidence you can gather.
 Take pictures of the scene, your vehicle as well as the other vehicle involved.
 Recording every detail of the accident will significantly increase your ability to form a case in the court room.

 Seek medical help.

-Regardless of whether or not you sustain noticeable injuries, you should always visit the hospital after an accident.
-Certain types of trauma may only be noticeable by a trained medical doctor.
-By visiting the hospital, you will have proven records of any injury that you may have sustained as a result of the accident.
+Regardless of whether or not you sustain noticeable injuries, you should always visit the hospital or medical doctor after an accident.
+Certain types of trauma may only be noticeable by a trained medical personnel.
+By visiting the hospital or a medical doctor immediately or as soon as you practically can, you not only have improved your chances of a better result of healing your injuries, but you will have documented any injury that you may have sustained as a result of the accident.
+This evidence will assist your attorney in proving your claim.

 Contact a lawyer.

-Get in contact with a Birmingham injury lawyer and tell him or her every detail of the accident and the injuries sustained.
-By contacting a Birmingham injury attorney immediately after an accident, you can form a more effective lawsuit or defense if the event requires the presence of a lawyer.
+Get in contact with a personal injury attorney and tell him or her every detail of the accident and the injuries sustained.
+By contacting an attorney immediately after an accident, you can form a more effective claim or defense if the event requires the presence of a lawyer.

 Hello, and thank you for visiting our web site!
 Please feel free to look around and use our contact link with any questions or concerns you may have for Mr. Carter or simply call the phone number listed regarding a potential case.
 We look forward to hearing from you!